OpenMoonRay/openmoonray-docs/docs/moonray/maps/ImageMap.md

         default: 0.0

-        <p>This parameter is deprecated, do not use!
+        <p class=jekyll-theme-minimal scene-class-attr-comment">This parameter is deprecated, do not use!
 Number of pixels to blur the image</p>

     <h3>mip_bias</h3>